anjaniit23/Assignment3/README.md

-just run the command 'npm run start' in the terminal, it should run the app
+ # run the command 'npm run start' in the terminal,after installing build and node mdule it should run the app